turboderp/exllamav2/README.md

 A script is provided to quantize models.
 Converting large models can be somewhat slow, so be warned.
 The conversion script and its options are explained in [detail here](doc/convert.md)

+### Community

+A test community is provided at https://discord.gg/NSFwVuCjRq Quanting service free of charge is provided at #bot test.
+The computation is generiously provided by the Bloke powered by Lambda labs.

 ### HuggingFace repos

 - I've uploaded a few EXL2-quantized models to Hugging Face to play around with, [here](https://huggingface.co/turboderp).